Operator $\ell_p\to\ell_q$ norms of Gaussian matrices: Introduction

 \end{rmk}

 \begin{rmk} Recall that the two-sided bounds for $\Ex\|G_A\|_{p\to q}$ were known before if $p=q=2$ -- in this case we provide a new proof, which does not use the spectral methods as the previously known proof did.
-Moreover, \cite[Remark~1.4]{GHLP} implies that for every $p^*,q\ge 2$
+Moreover, inequalities \eqref{eq:ineq-p=1} and \eqref{eq:ineq-p=1-dual} show that in order to prove Conjecture~\ref{conj:lplq} it suffices to restrict ourselves to the case $p^*, q\in [2,\infty)$ in Theorem~\ref{thm:main}. \end{rmk}